-The most frequently performed eye surgery in the United States is cataract surgery.
-After your cataract procedure your doctor will prescribe you several eye drops with the goal of suppressing inflammation and improving pain.
-Well, those drops may also cost you an arm and a leg.
-Here is what you need to know.
+Cataract surgery is the most frequently performed eye surgery in the United States.
+After the procedure, your doctor will prescribe several eye drops for you with the goal of minimizing inflammation and improving pain.
+Well, those drops may come at a hefty price.
+Here are tips on how to save.

-Pred Forte (aka Omnipred) has a generic option called prednisolone acetate 1% which is a much less expensive steroid eye drop than the others.
-Price these out.
-Vexol and Maxidex (dexamethasone) are also popular steroid eye drops that have a more reasonable price tag.
+Lotemax, Alrex and Durezol are relatively newer and more expensive.
+Pred Forte (a.k.a.
+Omnipred), is another steroid drop, and it has a generic option called prednisolone acetate, which is much less expensive than other options.
+Always price these out.
+Vexol and Maxidex (dexamethasone) are two other popular steroid eye drops that have a more reasonable price tag.

-If cost is an issue, ask about the generic options but they reportedly sting more and need to be used several times a day as opposed to once daily.
+Prolensa, Nevanac and Ilevro are newer and more expensive options that are supposed to be used once daily.
+Cheaper generic options include bromfenac (Bromday) and diclofenac sodium drops.
+If cost is an issue, ask about the generic options.
+However, they reportedly sting more and need to be used several times a day as opposed to once daily.

-Shop around for better prices, generic options, coupons and ask your doctor for samples.
+Shop around for better prices, generic options and coupons, and ask your doctor for samples.
 Otherwise, these are going to cost you.

 We've sent a link to download the GoodRx mobile app to your phone.

 We were unable to send a link to your phone.